MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-The important thing to note here is that applied `[EnableQuery]` attribute to our controller's `Get` method and set the `PageSize` property to `2`.
+The important thing to note here is that we applied `[EnableQuery]` attribute to our controller's `Get` method and set the `PageSize` property to `2`.
 This means that the server will send up to two items per response page for requests made to `GET /odata/Customers`.

-## Pagination using the default skip token handler
+## Paging using the default skip token handler

 By default, ASP.NET.Core OData uses a default implementation of `SkipTokenHandler` called `DefaultSkipTokenHandler`.
 This generates skip tokens by encoding keys and values of the last resource in the response.